Marrs-jin/Document/docs/data.md

 Energies and matrix elements values are stored in folders within the Data folder named after the element in use, i.e. "Cs" or "BaII".

+Note: Data/Stylings has the custom styling and functionality for the HTML modals, which is what controls how the Help buttons and Info buttons pop up.
+However, these files are saved directly in the main directory of the web portal.

+Modification of how the pop ups look or function should be done on the files directly on the web portal.
+See "Uploading to Site" for information on how to access this directory.

 ###-Element subdirectories ("Data/BaII")
 Every element needs its own sub-folder, named in this convention: "Cs", "BaII", "Fr".
 These are located in "Data" as subdirectories.
 These folders need three files: datapol, rates1, and rates2.